 Notes to Financial Statements - The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements are presented on pages 17 through 46.
+The notes to the financial statements are presented on pages 18 through 46.

 Other Information - In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information pertinent to the District's operations.
-Required Supplementary Information is presented on pages 47 through 54.
-Required supplementary includes a budget vs actual comparison exhibit which can be found on Pages 47 through 49.
+Required Supplementary Information is presented on pages 47 through 55.